IMJLA/Adsi/docs/en-US/Resolve-IdentityReference.md

 Resolve-IdentityReference -IdentityReference 'BUILTIN\Administrator' -AdsiServer (Get-AdsiServer 'localhost')
 ```

-Get information about the local Administrator account
+Resolves the local Administrator account on the BUILTIN domain to its proper SID, NetBIOS name,
+and DNS name format.
+This is useful when analyzing permissions to ensure consistency in how identities
+are represented, especially when comparing permissions across different systems or domains.

 ## PARAMETERS